ongtingwei/stripe-paymentIntent-integration/README.md

 - **`receipt_email` may be null** if the PaymentIntent is created on page load — because the user has not entered their email yet.
 The workaround is to capture the email from the DOM `<input>` when confirming payment, and pass it via the `return_url` query parameter.
 - **Webhook + paymentStatus pattern** — when implementing fulfillment logic, it should live in the webhook handler, not the `/success` route, to handle cases where the browser closes before the redirect completes.
 - **Race condition** — the webhook and browser redirect happen simultaneously.
-A 1-second wait in the `/success` route accounts for this in development; a database with polling is the production-grade solution.
+A 1-second wait in the `/success` route accounts for this in development.
+Having a loop to wait for webhook will make it more robust. a database with polling is the production-grade solution.

 ---

 ## Self-Reflection

-- Appreciation of Stripe's product design.
+- *Appreciation* of Stripe's product design.
 Documentation is also easy to understand and navigate.
-- Strong knowledge of web application technology is required — real-world customer platforms will be significantly more complex than this project, requiring continuous learning
+- Strong knowledge of web application technology is required — real-world customer platforms will be *significantly more complex* than this project, requiring continuous learning.
-- Payment and transaction processing needs to be relentlessly reliable
+- Payment and transaction processing needs to be *relentlessly reliable*.

 ---